For the Media

 William Jon Gray

 Chicago, March 12―Music of the Baroque today announced plans for the upcoming 2014-15 concert season.
 The season, the group’s 45th, opens October 18 with music by J. S. Bach and runs through May 18, offering an expanded schedule of 17 performances of eight concert programs will be presented in 2015-16.
-Six of the eight programs will be offered at both the Harris Theater for Music and Dance in downtown Chicago and at the North Shore Center for the Performing Arts in Skokie, three (including a special spring choral program, new this season) at Divine Word Chapel in Northbrook, two at Pick-Staiger Concert Hall in Evanston, and one each at St. Michael’s Church in Chicago, Grace Lutheran Church in River Forest.
+Six of the eight programs will be offered at both the Harris Theater for Music and Dance in downtown Chicago, four at the North Shore Center for the Performing Arts in Skokie, three (including a special spring choral program, new this season) at Divine Word Chapel in Northbrook, two at Pick-Staiger Concert Hall in Evanston, and one each at St. Michael’s Church in Chicago and Grace Lutheran Church in River Forest.

 Music of The Baroque’s success story brings a reality check